Adolis García Player Props: Rangers vs. Rays

 Adolis García At The Plate

-- In 44.3% of his games this season, Garcia has had at least one RBI.
-He's picked up more than one in 19.7% and driven in three or more of his team's runs in five contests.
+- In 45.2% of his games this year, Garcia has had at least one RBI.
+He's picked up more than one in 21.0% and driven in three or more of his team's runs in five contests.

-- He has scored in 31 of 61 games this season, and more than once 12 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.